pminina01/readthedocs/Longdate-Layout-Renderer.md

-The date and time in a long, sortable format yyyy-MM-dd HH:mm:ss.mmmm.
+The date and time in a long, sortable format `yyyy-MM-dd HH:mm:ss.mmmm`.

 Supported in .NET, Silverlight, Compact Framework and Mono.